Derpduck/L4D2-Comp-Stripper-Rework/README.md

     * Additional changes may also be printed to the console but not highlighted.
 4. Type `script HideUpdate()` to stop highlighting the changes.

-Thanks to this we also now have the functionality to view Stripper entities in-game easily, simply add a `targetname` parameter prefixed with `anv_mapfixes_` to enable full the functionality ShowUpdate with the added entities.
+Thanks to this we now have the functionality to easily view Stripper entities in-game, simply add a `targetname` parameter prefixed with `anv_mapfixes_` to highlight an entity with the full functionality ShowUpdate provides for official entities. `env_physics_blocker` and `env_player_blocker` will always be highlighted regardless of the targetname, but without labels or colors.

 ## Official Map Sources
 ### Decompiled VMFs (Valve Map Format)